 - Most affirmations are reflections, but not all reflections are affirmations. - Shy away from using the word "I" and focus on "you" language.

-You've taken a big You must have a lot of You are the kind step today, and of person who courage to come in clearly have a lot cares a lot about today, despite your of determination. strong reservations. other people.
+You've taken a big step today, and clearly have a lot of determination.
+You are the kind of person who cares a lot about other people.